garethpbk/apollo-rest-example/article.md

 Check out the Apollo cache and see how each user entry now has _all_ of its data from the API.
 We're in position to start using fragments to render each user individually, along with all its data.

-First let's add a route with a parameter to accomodate individual user views:
+First let's add a route with a parameter to accommodate individual user views:

 ```
 <Router>